 A study by the National Institutes of Health found that 80 percent of people who reported being the victims of domestic violence by their partner said that the partner had a problem such as compulsive gambling or alcohol abuse.
 The NIH study of over 3,000 people found some troubling statistics related to problem gambling and domestic violence.
 These statistics involve not just the spouses and partners of these gamblers, but their children as well.

 - Spouses and children of compulsive gamblers were found to be at greater risk of severe domestic violence by the gambler

 - Women who have a significant other with a gambling problem were more likely to be victims of violence at the hands of those partners than those with partners without a gambling problem

 - A quarter of problem gamblers reported that they had been violent towards their partner

 - Seventeen percent of men who were ordered by the court to take part in a domestic violence intervention program were problem gamblers, while 9 percent qualified as "pathological" gamblers.
 Those are both higher than the national rates.

-This is just one more reason why anyone for whom gambling has become a problem in his or her life should seek help.
-There are support groups throughout Nevada and across the country.
+The link to domestic violence is just one more reason why anyone for whom gambling has become a problem in his or her life should seek help.
+Support groups are available throughout Nevada and across the country.